STARS-Design-Track-2023/synthsurgeons/README.md

   - Outputs: [3:0] soundgen_note

 ## Testbenching
-- tb_.sv : This is the test bench used to test your design.
+- tb_synth.sv : This is the test bench used to test your design.
+- tb_sequential_div.sv: This test bench was used to test the sequential divider.
+- tb_pwm.sv: This test bench was used to test the pulse wave modulation module.
+- tb_oscillator.sv: This test bench was used to test the oscillator, or frequency generator.

 ## Pin Layout
 Put all the GPIO pin numbers, i/o/io determination, and labels